Basdeo Panday: Death

 Basdeo Panday died on 1 January 2024 in Jacksonville, Florida at the age of 90 surrounded by his family after being hospitalized for a few weeks.
-His death was announced on social media by his daughter Mickela Panday.
-According to his brother, Subhas Panday, his cause of death was pneumonia.
+His death was announced on social media by his daughter Mickela.
+According to his brother Subhas, his cause of death was pneumonia.
 His last wish was for a piece of land that he inherited from his grandmother in his hometown of St. Julien to be developed into a home for battered women and orphans.
 His body was flown back to Trinidad and Tobago for a state funeral.
-His body lied in state at the rotunda of the Red House from 5 January with a condolence book for guest to sign.
+His body lied in state at the rotunda of the Red House from 5 January.
 Several government official and dignitaries paid their tribute.
-His final rites were done per Hindu customs and was the first Hindu state funeral in Trinidad and Tobago.
-On 9 January, his funeral procession began at his residence in Bryan's Gate, Phillipine where the religious aspect of the funeral was conducted, then it proceeded to the Southern Academy for the Performing Arts (SAPA) in San Fernando where speeches and eulogies were read from the President of Trinidad and Tobago, leaders of various faiths, and members of his family and friends, and arti and garlanding was done.
-Attendees included the President of Trinidad and Tobago Christine Kangaloo, the Prime Minister Keith Rowley, Chief Justice Ivor Archie, and Leader of the Opposition Kamla Persad-Bissessar.
+His final rites were done per Hindu customs; it was the first Hindu state funeral in Trinidad and Tobago.
+On 9 January his funeral procession took place.
+Attendees included president Christine Kangaloo, prime minister Keith Rowley, Chief Justice Ivor Archie, and opposition leader Kamla Persad-Bissessar.
 His brother-in-law and Indian classical singer Dev Bansraj Ramkissoon, Rana Mohip, and soca artiste Kees Dieffenthaller sang at his funeral.
-Finally the procession proceeded to the Shore of Peace Cremation Site at Mosquito Creek, South Oropouche where the cremation and gun salute took place.
-Hundreds of mourners lined the road to the cremation site.
+The cremation took place at the Shore of Peace Cremation Site at Mosquito Creek, South Oropouche.

 Numerous memorial services were held for him across the country by various institutions and people such as his alma mater Presentation College, San Fernando, the Sanatan Dharma Maha Sabha, and Roodal Moonilal who, due to Panday's love for Indian classical music, held an Indian classical singing concert in Debe in honor of Panday with tributes from numerous artistes such as Rakesh Yankaran, Dubraj Persad, and Rooplal Girdharie.
 In light of his death, the Sanatan Dharma Maha Sabha renamed the Shiva Boys' SDMS Hindu College as the Shri Basdeo Panday Shiva Boys' SDMS Hindu College, to honor the nation's first Hindu prime minister.
 Former member of Parliament and government minister Vasant Bharath started a petition calling on the government to rename the Piarco International Airport after Panday, in light of all he did towards its development.